 So guess what, guys.
 I think I might have just made the most insanely delicious jam/condiment/cheese plate accoutrement ever.
 Like, The Best Ever.
-I know the whole bacon jam thing is border line getting over done, as is the whole bacon thing (which I can’t believe I’m saying cause I LOVE bacon), but bear with me for a moment.
+It’s so good that I want to climb to my rooftop and scream it out loud.
+I know this whole bacon jam thing is borderline insanity (which I can’t believe I’m saying cause I LOVE bacon), but bear with me for a moment.

-I’ve tried a few bacon jams before (but never tried making one) and they’ve all been pretty darn tasty.
-I guess it’s hard to really mess up bacon + onions + sugar.
+I’ve tried a few bacon jams before (but never tried making one), and they’ve all been pretty darn tasty.
+I guess it’s hard to mess up bacon + onions + sugar.
 But I hadn’t tried one that was extraordinary, until last week.

 Early last week the handsome man and I took a trip up to the Okanagan.
 That’s wine country up here; often nicknamed Napa Valley North.
 We visited 13 different wineries and by the time we arrived at the restaurant at Hester Creek Winery (after skipping lunch in favour of more wine tasting) we were starving.

 The first dish we shared was a burrata cheese plate with this bacon jam.
 There were a few other things on that plate too, but who’s kidding, it was all about the jam.
 Even the burrata took the back stage, for once in its life.

 It was so different than any other bacon jam I have tried.
 The onions were sliced thick, and there were chunks of chewy bacon.
 Before we even stepped foot outside the restaurant, I had heard, “we, I mean can you (Insert big pleading smile) make this as soon as we get home” at least four times.